Jiří Brdečka: Life

 Jiří Josef František Brdečka was born in Hranice on 24 December 1917 to a literary family.
 His father, Otakar Brdečka (1881–1930), was a writer under the pseudonym Alfa.
 He graduated from the high school in Hranice, then he studied philosophy and aesthetics at the Charles University in Prague until 1939, when the school was closed as a result of the occupation of Czechoslovakia by Nazi Germany.
 He then became an administrative clerk at the City of Prague Museum and found occasional work as a newspaper journalist and cartoonist.
 He got this job thanks to Jan Drda, who was his roommate during his student years.

 He worked as a press agent for the film studio Lucernafilm from summer 1941 to the end of 1942.
 In 1942, Brdečka took a job as an animator in the AFIT studio, and from 1949 until 1973 he was working as a screenwriter and film director at Barrandov Studios.
 At the same time, from 1958, he began directing animated films on his own in the Bratři v triku studio.
 In addition to his film work, he also worked as a journalist, film critic and novelist.
-Brdečka's work is marked by its droll intellectual humor, often featuring an extensive use of hyperbole, satire and literary illusions.
+Brdečka's work is marked by its droll intellectual humor, often featuring an extensive use of hyperbole, satire and literary allusions.
 Brdečka also worked as a painter and was generally considered a "Renaissance man".

 Brdečka married in 1969.
 He had one daughter, the writer and film critic Tereza Brdečková (born 1957).
 Her husband is the musician, songwriter and writer Jiří Dědeček.
 Since 2013, Brdečková and her husband have been running the family publishing house Limonádový Joe, focused on the legacy of Jiří Brdečka and on her own work.

 Brdečka died on 2 June 1982 in Prague, aged 64.
 He is buried at the cemetery in his hometown of Hranice.